-This phrase is taken from John Keats’s poem, “Endymion”.
+This phrase is taken from John Keats’s poem, Endymion.
 It is the opening line that begins the poem as, “A thing of beauty is a joy for ever: Its loveliness increases; it will never.”
-This line implies that as we know that our lives are full of tests, trials and we often find ourselves in the midst of despair; nevertheless, the beautiful objects can help us forget our disappointments, hatred, and despair.
+This line implies that, as we know that our lives are full of tests and trials, and we often find ourselves in the midst of despair; nevertheless, beautiful objects can help us forget our disappointments, hatred, and despair.

 The use of this phrase is widely applicable.
-We find its usage almost in every field of life.
-In everyday life, when great people die, heir great achievements make them powerful figures to inspire others through their noble works even after their deaths.
-Likewise, the legends and tales enhance our imagination through their magnificence.
+We find its usage almost in every area of life.
+In everyday life, when great people die, their great achievements make them powerful figures to inspire others through their noble works, even after their deaths.
+Likewise, the legends and tales enhance our imaginations through their magnificence.
 Simply, beautiful things are a source of our happiness. such as lovely stories we read or hear, provide us profound and true happiness.

-This is the first line of John Keats’ poem, “Endymion.”
-It opens the poem as;
+This is the first line of John Keats’ poem, Endymion, which opens the poem:

 A thing of beauty is a joy for ever: